-Uterine blood flow during pregnancy is increased.
-Violation of the uteroplacental blood flow during pregnancy
+Uterine blood flow is increased during pregnancy.
+Disturbance of uteroplacental blood flow during pregnancy

-In the process of gestation, the mother's body is closely connected with the fetus through placental structures that provide a full fruitful development, and also carry out the delivery of nutrition and oxygen, produce hormonal components and remove metabolic products.
+During the gestation process, the mother's body is closely connected with the fetus through placental structures that provide full fetal development, and also deliver nutrition and oxygen, produce hormonal components and remove metabolic products.
 In general, the placenta is responsible for everything critical processes during the gestation period.
-Sometimes, for various reasons, a woman develops a violation of blood flow during pregnancy.
-Such conditions are incredibly dangerous for gestation, they can provoke fetal pathologies and complications of gestation.
+Sometimes, for various reasons, a woman develops blood flow problems during pregnancy.
+Such conditions are incredibly dangerous for pregnancy; they can provoke fetal pathologies and pregnancy complications.

-Scheduled ultrasound allows you to recognize any deviations in time
+Scheduled ultrasound allows you to recognize any abnormalities in time

-During gestation, a close relationship is established between the child and the mother, which is also called the fetoplacental system.
+During gestation, a close connection is established between the child and the mother, which is also called the fetoplacental system.
 It consists of several departments.

-• The central role is given to the placenta, which grows with villi into the uterine wall and through them nourishes the fetus in the uterus. essential substances.
-Moreover, maternal blood does not mix with fetal blood, since there is a hematoplacental barrier through which the blood is filtered, returning back to the woman.
+• The central role is given to the placenta, which grows with villi into the uterine wall and through them nourishes the fetus in the uterus necessary substances.
+Moreover, maternal and fetal blood do not mix, since there is a hematoplacental barrier through which the blood is filtered, returning back to the woman.

-• Part of the fetoplacental system is and arterial network uterine body.
-Before conception, these arteries are spasmodic and twisted in the form of a spiral, but already from the first month of pregnancy muscle layer, providing a spasmodic state, resolves, and by the fourth month of gestation, the arteries are transformed into special trunks that carry blood to the placental structures, fully participating in the blood supply.
-A similar phenomenon was specially provided by nature for the best intrauterine nutrition of the child.
-If they start uterine bleeding, then vascular walls will no longer be able to contract, which is fraught with profuse blood loss, up to and including death.
+• Part of the fetoplacental system is arterial network uterine body.
+Before conception, these arteries are spasmed and twisted in the form of a spiral, but already from the first month of pregnancy muscle layer, which provides a spasmodic state, resolves, and by the fourth month of gestation, the arteries are transformed into special trunks that carry blood to the placental structures, fully participating in the blood supply.
+This phenomenon was specifically provided by nature for better intrauterine nutrition of the child.
+If they start uterine bleeding, That vascular walls will no longer be able to contract, which is fraught with heavy blood loss, even death.

-• Another part of the blood supply system between the mother and the fetus is the umbilical vessels, which form another blood supply pathway.
-A vein and two arterial channels pass through the umbilical cord, which connect the fetus to the placenta.
-If blood flow disturbances occur in this part, then the fetus is subjected to severe lesions.
+• Another part of the blood supply system between mother and fetus are the umbilical vessels, which form another route of blood supply.
+A vein and two arterial canals pass through the umbilical cord, which connect the fetus to the placenta.
+If blood flow disturbances occur in this part, the fetus is subject to severe damage.

-Fetoplacental insufficiency can provoke various reasons.
-The main thing is that such a state pathologically affects such placental functions as metabolic and trophic, endocrine, transport, etc. In such states, the material exchange processes between the fetal and maternal organisms are seriously disrupted, which leads to serious consequences.
+Placental insufficiency can be caused by various reasons.
+The main thing is that such a condition pathologically affects such placental functions as metabolic and trophic, endocrine, transport, etc. In such conditions, material exchange processes between the fetal and maternal organism are seriously disrupted, which leads to serious consequences.

-If you have diabetes, check your blood sugar levels regularly
+If you have diabetes, you should check your blood sugar levels regularly

-Intrauterine infectious lesions, pneumonia or fetal hypoxia, hypertensive disorders, etc. Also, normal blood supply is disturbed in pathologies such as asthma, cardiac pathological conditions type of low blood pressure, malformations, etc. Often the causes pathological disorders blood circulation is caused by neuroendocrine ailments such as hyperthyroidism or diabetes, hypothyroidism, as well as hypothalamic or adrenal pathologies.
-Provoke circulatory disorders, kidney failure or pyelonephritis.
+Intrauterine complications can cause disruption of the blood supply. infectious lesions, pneumonia or fetal hypoxia, hypertensive disorders, etc. Also, normal blood supply is disrupted by pathologies such as asthma, heart disease pathological conditions such as low blood pressure, activity defects, etc. Often the reasons pathological disorders blood circulation is caused by neuroendocrine diseases such as hyperthyroidism or diabetes, hypothyroidism, as well as hypothalamic or adrenal pathologies.
+Blood supply disturbances are provoked by kidney failure or pyelonephritis.

-Also, problems with blood supply can be caused by anemia or thrombosis, which is actually the norm for similar pathologies.
-Quite often, women suffer from exacerbations different kind infectious pathologies which also lead to placental changes.
-Various infectious agents cause inflammatory lesions, which in the first weeks of gestation can cause spontaneous interruption, and on later dates various deviations in fetal intrauterine development.
-No less dangerous are various uterine pathologies such as fibroids, endometriosis, hypoplasia or malformations, as well as pathological changes in the myometrial layer.
+Also, problems with blood supply can be caused by anemia or blood clots, which is actually the norm for similar pathologies.
+Quite often women suffer from exacerbations various kinds infectious pathologies, which also lead to placental changes.
+A variety of infectious agents cause inflammatory lesions, which in the first weeks of gestation can cause spontaneous abortion, and in later various abnormalities in fetal intrauterine development.
+No less dangerous are the various uterine pathologies such as fibroids, endometriosis, hypoplasia or malformations, as well as pathological changes in the myometrial layer.

-At the risk of encountering blood flow disorders are mothers after 35, pregnant women for the first time and having large fibroids.
-Also, placental or breech presentation, gestosis and multiple gestation, the presence of Rhesus conflict, abortions in the past and a tendency to unhealthy habits, social dissatisfaction and other factors.
+Moms over 35, those pregnant for the first time and those with large fibroids are at risk of encountering blood flow disorders.
+Also, placental or breech presentation, gestational processes and multiple pregnancy, the presence of Rh conflict, abortions in the past and a tendency to unhealthy habits, social and everyday dissatisfaction and other factors.

 First of all, placental insufficiency is classified into chronic and acute forms.
-An acute pathology can occur at any time and even during delivery.
-AT placental tissues meanwhile, there is a violation of gas exchange, leading to acute fetal hypoxia or the death of the baby.
-Often similar phenomenon occurs against the background of premature placental infarction or detachment, bleeding or vascular thrombosis.
+Acute pathology can occur at any stage and even during delivery.
+IN placental tissues Meanwhile, gas exchange is disrupted, leading to acute fetal hypoxia or the death of the baby.
+Often similar phenomenon occurs against the background of premature placental infarction or detachment, bleeding or thrombosis of blood vessels.

-Chronic forms of placental insufficiency are diagnosed much more often and occur mainly during the second trimester of gestation, although they are found only in the third trimester.
-On the surface of the villi that grow into the uterine wall, fibrin begins to be deposited, which interferes with the normal course of material exchange processes.
+Chronic forms of fetoplacental insufficiency are diagnosed much more often and occur mainly during the second trimester of gestation, although they are detected only in the third trimester.
+On the surface of the villi, which grow into the uterine wall, fibrin begins to be deposited, which interferes with the normal course of metabolic processes.
 As a result, premature placental aging begins.

-Chronic insufficiency of fetoplacental blood supply is divided into the following varieties:
+Chronic insufficiency of fetoplacental blood supply is divided into the following types:

 1. Critical.
 With this form, serious functional and morphological changes, which cannot be influenced in any way, so fetal death becomes inevitable.

-2. Subcompensated insufficiency.
-With such a violation, the female body cannot cope with violations of placental activity, therefore, fetal development is delayed, which leads to complications during gestation and fetal development.
+2. Subcompensated failure.
+With such a violation, the female body cannot cope with disturbances in placental activity, so fetal development is delayed, which leads to complications during gestation and fetal development.

-3. Decompensated - when compensation mechanisms lose their ability to deal with pathological placental changes, therefore, the norm of indicators during the development of pregnancy is violated, the fetus begins to suffer from hypoxia, cardiac disorders, developmental delays, etc. There is a high probability of intrauterine fetal death.
+3. Decompensated - when compensation mechanisms lose the ability to deal with pathological placental changes, therefore the norm of indicators during the development of pregnancy is violated, the fetus begins to suffer from hypoxia, cardiac dysfunction, developmental delays, etc. The likelihood of intrauterine fetal death is high.

-4. Compensated insufficiency is considered the most favorable of all of the above, since the fetus continues to develop without suffering from various abnormalities. female body with such insufficiency, he is able to adapt and compensate for the deviations that have occurred to the child.
-If a woman gets proper treatment, then such deviations will not affect the health of the baby and the timing of delivery.
+4. Compensated deficiency is considered the most favorable of all of the above, since the fetus continues to develop without suffering from various abnormalities.
+Female body with such a deficiency, he is able to adapt and compensate the child for the deviations that have occurred.
+If a woman gets correct treatment, then such deviations will not affect the health of the baby and the timing of delivery.

 Breathing exercises are useful for the expectant mother and baby

 In addition to the types of disorders described above, there are various fetoplacental degrees during pregnancy.
-At elementary degrees pathological abnormalities, the fetus is in normal condition, blood flow deviations are not dangerous and affect only the uteroplacental sphere.
-It is important to detect such violations in a timely manner, if the patient does not receive necessary assistance, then within a month pathological abnormalities aggravated, moving to a more serious degree.
+At elementary degrees pathological abnormalities, the fetus remains in in good condition, blood flow deviations are harmless and affect only the uteroplacental area.
+It is important to detect such violations in a timely manner; if the patient does not receive necessary assistance, then within a month pathological abnormalities worsen, becoming more serious.

-Blood flow disorders of the 1st degree are conventionally divided into two types: deviations of the 1A degree and 1B.
+Blood flow disorders of the 1st degree are conventionally divided into two types: deviations of degree 1A and 1B.
 In the latter case, the blood flow between the placenta and uterine tissues is normal, but there are deviations in the placental-fetal circulation.
-In about 80% of cases, the fetus with such disorders develops developmental delay.
-Deviations of the blood flow of the 1A degree are characterized by disturbances between the placental and uterine circulation, while in the placental-fetal blood flow the norm of indicators is observed.
-About 90% of cases such violations accompanied by a developmental delay.
+In approximately 80% of cases, the fetus with such disorders develops developmental delay.
+Deviations of blood flow of 1A degree are characterized by disturbances between the placental and uterine blood circulation, while in the placental-fetal blood flow the norm of indicators is observed.
+About 90% of cases similar violations accompanied by a child's developmental delay.

-In the second degree of pathology, there are serious violations in the bloodstream of the fetal vessels and the uterine body.
-This stage is usually short-lived, takes about a week and quickly moves on to the next stage of disorders.
+In the second degree, pathologies are observed serious violations in the bloodstream of the fetal vessels and uterine body.
+This stage is usually short-lived, lasting about a week, and quickly progresses to the next stage of disturbances.
 The third degree of hemodynamic disturbances is characterized by critical disturbances in the fetal blood supply or its complete absence.
-You can try to cure only the pathology of stage 1B, in other cases, the deviations are irreversible and often require premature birth.
+You can only try to cure stage 1B pathology; in other cases, deviations are irreversible and often require premature birth.

 Signs of pathology

 The clinical picture of blood flow disorders is determined by their severity.
-Compensated disorders usually proceed latently and are detected only when ultrasound diagnostics.
-Decompensated and sharp forms placental insufficiency is usually accompanied by changes motor activity fetus, which is either minimized or becomes overly pronounced.
-Normally, the fetus should move at least ten times a day.
+Compensated disorders usually occur latently and are revealed only when ultrasound diagnostics.
+Decompensated and sharp forms fetoplacental insufficiency is usually accompanied by changes motor activity fetus, which is either minimized or becomes excessively pronounced.
+Normally, the fetus should move at least ten times per day.

-Sometimes such deviations are accompanied by insufficient growth of the tummy of a pregnant woman, polyhydramnios or oligohydramnios, severe preeclampsia or hyperedema, a sharp weight gain or pressure surges, the appearance of protein compounds in urine.
-Most dangerous manifestation insufficiency placental circulation uterine bleeding is considered, which usually occurs against the background of placental abruption.
-In such a situation meaningful help a woman can only get from specialists, so you need to call an ambulance.
+Sometimes such deviations are accompanied by insufficient growth of the pregnant woman’s tummy, polyhydramnios or oligohydramnios, severe gestosis or hyperedema, sudden weight gain or pressure surges, and the appearance of protein compounds in urine.
+Most dangerous manifestation insufficiency placental circulation Uterine bleeding is considered, which usually occurs against the background of placental abruption.
+In a situation like this meaningful help a woman can only get it from specialists, so she needs to call an ambulance.

-During gestation, problems with blood flow are dangerous, because even a slight violation of blood circulation reduces the amount of nutrition and oxygen supplied to the fetus.
-With prolonged fasting of this kind, complications are likely to develop, such as:
+During pregnancy, problems with blood flow are dangerous, because even a slight circulatory disorder reduces the amount of nutrition and oxygen supplied to the fetus.
+With prolonged fasting of this kind, complications such as:

-When identifying initial stage there are no particularly dangerous risks for the baby; with age, the child will catch up with the development of his peers.
-When more than heavy degrees violations of the forecasts are unfavorable, such pregnancies usually end in a frozen fetus or the appearance of a child with various anomalies, inferiority and other ailments.
+When identifying initial stage There are no particularly dangerous risks for the baby; with age, the child will catch up with the development of his peers.
+If more than severe degrees violations, the prognosis is unfavorable, such pregnancies usually end in a frozen fetus or the appearance of a child with various anomalies, disabilities and other ailments.

-If the development of placental blood flow disorders is suspected, the patient is comprehensive examination.
-The leading role in the diagnosis is given to dopplerometry in combination with ultrasound examination.
-Such techniques allow timely detection of pathological blood flow disorders and determine the degree of complications caused by them.
-Usually dopplerometry is prescribed for premature placental aging, deficiency or excess content amniotic fluid, congenital genetic pathologies or fetal defects, with hypoxic manifestations or intrauterine retention fruitful development.
+If the development of placental blood flow disorders is suspected, the patient undergoes comprehensive examination.
+The leading role in diagnosis is given to Doppler ultrasound in combination with ultrasound examination.
+Such techniques make it possible to promptly identify pathological blood flow disorders and determine the degree of complications caused by them.
+Usually Doppler testing is prescribed for premature placental aging, deficiency or excessive content amniotic fluid, congenital genetic pathologies or fetal defects, with hypoxic manifestations or intrauterine retention fetal development.

-How to normalize the blood supply in the uterus
+How to normalize blood supply to the uterus

 The first stage of blood flow fetoplacental abnormalities responds most positively to treatment.
-In the second degree, therapy is practically ineffective, and in the third, emergency delivery through surgical intervention.
-In the process of therapy, it is necessary to influence all parts of the blood flow structures.
-With minor microcirculation disorders, to improve blood flow, patients are shown taking Hofitol, which belongs to the category homeopathic remedies.
-If the treatment does not provide the desired effect, then resort to medications such as Actovegin or Pentoksifarm.
+In the second degree, therapy is practically ineffective, and in the third degree it is necessary emergency birth through surgical intervention.
+During therapy, it is necessary to influence all parts of the blood flow structures.
+For minor microcirculatory disorders, to improve blood flow, patients are advised to take Hofitol, which belongs to the category homeopathic remedies.
+If the treatment does not provide the desired effect, then resort to medications such as Actovegin or Pentoxipharma.

-To expand the vascular passages, No-Shpa or Drotaverine is used, and for thrombophlebitis, Curantyl is indicated.
-Improves blood flow and reduces the tone of the uterine muscles Magnesium B6 and magnesium infusion.
-And with an antioxidant purpose, reception is indicated ascorbic acid and vitamin E.
+To expand the vascular passages, No-Shpa or Drotaverine is used, and for thrombophlebitis, Curantil is indicated.
+Improves blood flow and reduces uterine muscle tone Magnesium B6 and magnesium infusion.
+And for antioxidant purposes, it is recommended to take ascorbic acid and vitamin E.

 In order not to treat blood flow disorders or their consequences, it is necessary to take preventive measures in advance to prevent these conditions.
-Mom should eliminate all risk factors that provoke the development of placental insufficiency.
-Mommy needs to control body weight, spend more time on fresh air and complete all planned procedures on time, diagnostic studies, laboratory tests and gynecological examinations.
+The mother must exclude all risk factors that provoke the development of fetoplacental insufficiency.
+Mommy needs to control her body weight, go to more fresh air and undergo all planned procedures on time, diagnostic studies, laboratory tests And gynecological examinations.
 This is the only way to detect deviations in time and prevent their further development.

-During pregnancy it is very important to constant surveillance for the state of the organisms of the mother and fetus and their performance of vital functions.
-One of the most significant research is an analysis of blood flow in the arteries of the uterus, the umbilical cord of a woman, as well as in the aorta and cerebral vessels child.
+During pregnancy it is very important to constant surveillance over the state of the organisms of the mother and fetus and their performance of vital functions.
+One of the most significant research is an analysis of blood flow in the arteries of the uterus, the woman’s umbilical cord, as well as in the aorta and cerebral vessels child.

-Among the main causes of perinatal mortality and morbidity is not the last place is the violation uterine blood flow(uteroplacental and fetal-placental).
+Among the main causes of perinatal mortality and morbidity, violation of uterine blood flow(utero-placental and fetal-placental).

 Blood flow in the placenta

-The placenta, in which the fetus is located, supplies it with nutrition and oxygen from the mother's blood and removes metabolic products. child's body.
-It is this organ that unites two complex vascular systems - the maternal, which connects the vessels of the uterus and the placenta, and the fetal, passing into the umbilical arteries and leading to the fetus.
+The placenta, in which the fetus is located, supplies it with nutrition and oxygen from the mother’s blood and removes metabolic products child's body.
+It is this organ that unites two complex vascular systems - the maternal one, which connects the vessels of the uterus and the placenta, and the fetal one, which passes into the umbilical arteries and leading to the fetus.

-The above circulatory systems separated by a membrane that prevents the mother's and baby's blood from mixing.
-The placenta acts as a kind of barrier that is resistant to many viruses and harmful substances.
+The above circulatory systems separates the membrane, which does not allow the blood of the mother and child to mix.
+The placenta acts as a kind of barrier, resistant to many viruses and harmful substances.

-In some cases, completely different reasons placental insufficiency may develop, which inevitably affects the performance of trophic, metabolic, transport, endocrine and other vital functions of the placenta.
-In this condition, the metabolism between the body of the mother and the child deteriorates significantly, which is fraught with consequences.
+In some cases, completely various reasons Placental insufficiency may develop, which inevitably affects the performance of the trophic, metabolic, transport, endocrine and other vital functions of the placenta.
+In this condition, the metabolism between the body of mother and child deteriorates significantly, which is fraught with consequences.

-Circulatory disorders in the uterus can be caused by increased pressure, pneumonia, intrauterine infection and insufficient supply of the fetus with oxygen ().
+Poor blood circulation in the uterus can be caused by increased pressure, pneumonia, intrauterine infection and insufficient supply of oxygen to the fetal body ().

-For diagnosing the circulatory system in obstetric practice applied three-dimensional ultrasound procedure(Doppler), with which the vessels are visible in the so-called 3D (three-dimensional) image.
-With this modern diagnostic method there was a prospect to diagnose retroplacental bleeding, to evaluate malformations of the heart by monitoring the blood flow.
-This method is indispensable, since with its help you can see defects even in the smallest vessels that form the microvasculature, monitor the development and formation of intraplacental hemodynamics, and also control the amount of oxygen and nutrients that must be ingested by the fetus.
-Opened up new opportunities for early detection obstetric complications, and if the correction or treatment is started without loss of time, then it is possible to practically avoid circulatory disorders and further pathologies associated with it.
+To diagnose the blood flow system in obstetric practice three-dimensional is applied ultrasound examination(Doppler), with the help of which the vessels are visible in the so-called 3D (three-dimensional) image.
+With this modern diagnostic method there was a prospect of diagnosing retroplacental bleeding and assessing cardiac malformations by monitoring blood flow.
+This method is indispensable, since with its help you can see defects even in the smallest vessels that form the microvasculature, monitor the development and formation of intraplacental hemodynamics, and also control the amount of oxygen and nutrients, which must enter the fetal body.
+New opportunities for early detection have opened up obstetric complications, and if correction or treatment is started without wasting time, then circulatory disorders and further associated pathologies can be practically avoided.

 Hemodynamic disorders during pregnancy